 In fact, according to a study involving 2,000 homeowners, it was revealed that one in are concerned about a deep freeze causing a burst pipe, while 10 per cent fear their heating isn’t efficient enough for this time of year.
 Boiler breakdown training is essential for tackling such a big issue.

-However, as 45 per cent have experienced boiler breakdown during winter, many are right to be concerned, particularly with an average of 7 days before it is repaired and a cost of £940.
+However, as 45 per cent has experienced boiler breakdown during winter, many are right to be concerned, particularly with an average of 7 days before it is repaired and a cost of £940.
 Worryingly, almost half of property owners don’t save anything for emergencies, despite the average Briton expecting to spend £1,278 overcoming testing times during winter.

 Home repair costs